Is a Career in Legal Studies Right for Me?

 How is Hodges University’s Legal Studies Program Different?

-The Bachelor of Science in Legal Studies program is designed to be delivered online, in a traditional classroom format or in an accelerated class format.
-Students may take classes online, in class, or a combination of the two making it possible to attend classes while working full time.
+The Bachelor of Science in legal studies program is designed to be delivered online or in a traditional classroom format.
+Students may take classes online, on campus, or a combination of the two making it possible to attend classes while working full time.

 Every instructor of law at Hodges University holds a Juris Doctor degree.
 All other instructors hold at least a master’s degree and experience in their respective field, ensuring that each student receives the best education and preparation in his/her career field.